pxheim/zettelkasten/dysfunction-3-lack-of-commitment.md

 - Low risk exposure therapy: Be very clear about even small decisions.
 Also do not spend too much time gathering data for decisions up front.
 That can come later.

 As a leader you must be comfortable making decisions that ultimately turn out to be wrong.
 Also you must be fine not reaching a consensus and then being the tie breaker.

+Lack of commitment leads to [[dysfunction-4-avoidance-of-accountability]] as when you're not committed you cannot be held accountable.
+You simply do not care.